TomSoderling/Spaniel/README.md

  - Sometimes get this exception which causes an app crash, but don't know where it's coming from: Cannot access a disposed object.
 Object name: 'Xamarin.Forms.Platform.Android.TextCellRenderer+TextCellView'

+### Feature Wishlist
+ - Support for more REST verbs
+ - Support for secure endpoints through authentication or tokens
+ - Supply a expected response for each endpoint so they can be validated (maybe)

 ## Build Status
 | iOS           | Android       |
 | ------------- | ------------- |